slatedocs/slate/source/includes/administration/_usage.md

 The usage that is counted toward a pre assigned pool of resources defined by the Resource Commitment of the organization on a specified service connection.
 The resource commitment usage is capped by the resource commitment capacity which is the total amount of resource allocated to the organization.

 ##### Utility Usage:
-Usage that burst outside of the allocated resource commitment if one exists.
+Usage that bursts outside of the allocated resource commitment if one exists.
 Note that utility usage will only appear in the response when the `actualUsage` > `resourceCommitmentsUsage`.
 Note that the `resourceCommitmentUsage` will always be less than or equal to the `resourceCommitmentCapacity` which is defined by the commitment.

 The following will always hold:
 `utilityUsage + resourceCommitmentUsage = actualUsage`